sph-mn/sdupes/readme.md

   --null, -n  for results: use the null byte as path delimiter, two null bytes between each set
 ~~~

-note that given the requirements of identical size/center-portion-hash/hash, there is no absolute certainty that files are duplicate, only a probability high enough for many practical use cases. only a costly byte-by-byte comparison can give maximum confidence
+note that given the requirements of identical size/center-portion-hash/hash, there is no absolute certainty that files are duplicate, only a probability high enough for many practical use cases. only a costly byte-by-byte comparison can give absolute confidence. if unsure, run with `--cluster` and check the results

 # dependencies
 * c 2011 standard library (for example glibc)